Andrew A. Radin With Progress Report on twoXAR

 Harry: No, no, no, no, no, absolutely.
 And you know, it, it, it begs the question of, you know, like we need to rethink how we teach biology.

-Uh, of course, now that people are gonna listen to this podcast, they’re going to know what the answer is when I prefer one of the things I asked them, as I say, man, like, imagine it’s, you know, whatever, the 17 hundreds, the 18 hundreds computers don’t exist.
+Uh, of course, now that people are gonna listen to this podcast, they’re going to know what the answer is when I refer- One of the things I asked them, as I say, man, like, imagine it’s, you know, whatever, the 1700’s the 1800’s computers don’t exist.
 Technology doesn’t exist.
 You’re still you, right?

 You’re you’ve been magically teleported back in time.
 What do you think you’d be doing?
 And it’s very interesting.
 And I get these answers like, Oh, you know, I’d, I’d be a school teacher.
 I think that would be an awesome thing or whatever.
 I would be a musician, all this stuff.
 And, and then I, and then, you know, this is like the hook.